anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 - As technology matures, fewer and fewer Exceptions will be allowed in CNTT releases.
 - For each CNTT Release, VNF/CNF can be either:
-  - **Fully Conformant**: Support Target Architecture with all RM Exceptions supported.
+  - **Fully Conformant**: Support the Target Reference Architecture without any exceptions.
 There should be a technology choice in RA to support RM Exceptions (However, none of the Exceptions allowed in RA has been used).
   - **Conformant with Exceptions**: One or more of the allowed exceptions in RA are used.

 <p align="center"><img src="../figures/nfvi_transition.png" alt="Transition" title="NFVI Transition Plan" width="70%"/></p>